mcmire/steering-behaviors-demos/README.md

 showcase *steering behaviors*, a series of techniques that can be used to simulate lifelike movement of autonomous objects in games, visualizations, and the like.
-These techniques -- pioneered by [Craig Reynolds][craig-reynolds] and described in a brief [paper][reynolds-99] he wrote -- are modeled after the way that people or animals navigate, especially around each other.
+These techniques -- pioneered by [Craig Reynolds][craig-reynolds] and described in a brief [paper][reynolds-99] he wrote in 1999 -- are modeled after the way that people or animals navigate, especially around each other.

 [Check them out!][demos]